Becoming a Special Agent Takes Dedication

 - Be available to report to one of the FBI’s 56 Field Offices for interviews and testing several times throughout the application process.
 You are responsible for your own travel to and from the Field Office.
 Applicants who reside overseas must be available for travel to the United States for testing and processing at an FBI Field Office at your own expense; you may choose a Field Office that is most convenient for you.
 While travel from an overseas location to the Processing Field Office (PFO) is the responsibility of the applicant, any additional travel for Phase II testing from the PFO will be incurred by the FBI.

-- If you are currently on active duty in the military, you must be within one year of completing your service before submitting your application.
+- If you are currently on active duty in the military, you must be within 15 months of completing your service before submitting your application.

 FBI Special Agents are required to adhere to strict standards of conduct and exemplify the FBI’s Core Competencies listed above.
 Please explain how you have demonstrated these competencies in real-life situations within your resume.
 Provide as much information as possible.
 Use the Situation, Action, Result format to describe the situation, the actions you took and the resulting outcomes.